 The product question Rockstar’s team is managing now is not whether GTA VI will sell.
 It will.
 The question is whether the live-service layer — GTA Online 2.0 — is ready to convert the initial purchase cohort into the multi-year engagement base that made GTA V’s economics exceptional.
 Preorders measure the anticipation.
 The 90-day retention curve will measure whether the product earned it.

-• Nintendo Switch 2 at Year One: What the Sales Cadence Reveals
+• Nintendo Switch 2 Sales Cadence Held Through Year One

-Nintendo Switch 2 at Year One: What the Sales Cadence Reveals
+Nintendo Switch 2 Sales Cadence Held Through Year One

 Nintendo Switch 2 year one — 14.3 million units sold with 7.4 game attach rate